 Melissa: [23:03] You’ve got Converging Spaces and No Silos, which we will also link to for you.
 What are some of your goals through sharing your work this way?

 Spencer: [23:15] One is we’ve been able to connect with a lot of great people working in maybe similar areas or doing some similar things that we wouldn’t have been able to know before, to connect with.
 That’s one reason why.

 [23:29] Like we said in terms of working openly, we also want to give credit to people that have shared their work with us and have helped us progress through our work, too, and also to share what we’re doing with other librarians and other educators.

-[24:10] Yes, we write academic papers and go to “Academic conferences,” but there are other ways to share that information.
+[24:10] Yes, we write academic papers and go to “academic conferences,” but there are other ways to share that information.
 I’m always interested in reaching a wider audience.
-I don’t know if this is true or not.
-I probably should find out.
-Someone once told me that the average academic paper has five readers, which is kind of shocking.
+I don’t know if this is true or not, I probably should find out, but someone once told me that the average academic paper has five readers, which is kind of shocking.
 I know.
 It’s shocking, right?